JiahomeWu-WishMobile/vpn-proxy-docker/README.md

 ### vpn-proxy-docker
-Use nginx as proxy to access restricted network area which should connect by vpn
+Use nginx as proxy to access restricted network area which should connect by Fortinet VPN

 1. Copy & Set your [vpn-config](https://github.com/adrienverge/openfortivpn)
 ```